carmenlup/Introspect2b/README.md

 Also you can create custom queries.
 Can be lounched from both ACA and Application Insights resources from `Monitoring` -> `Logs`

-##### Example of predifinedKQL query to see the logs from both ACA and Application Insights:
+#### Example of predifined KQL query to see the logs from both ACA and Application Insights:
 - In ACA go to `Settings` -> `Monitoring` -> Logs
 - filter for `Operations performance`
 - Run the query to see the logs from ACA:
 You will see the logs like in immage below:
 ![ACALogs](Documentation/Images/QustoQueryACA.jpg "ACA Logs Query")

-##### Example of custom KQL query to see the logs from Application Insights:
+#### Example of custom KQL query to see the logs from Application Insights:

 In observability folder you can find the next custom KQL queries in `queries.kql` file:
 1. `Get all traces and requests from the last 1 hour ordered by time desc`